bouncepaw/mycorrhiza/README.md

 ```

 ## Contributing
-Help is always needed.
-We have a [tg chat](https://t.me/mycorrhizadev) where some development is coordinated.
-You can also sponsor bouncepaw on [boosty](https://boosty.to/bouncepaw).
+We always need help.
+We have a [Telegram chat](https://t.me/mycorrhizadev) where we coordinate development.
+You can also sponsor @bouncepaw on [Boosty](https://boosty.to/bouncepaw).
 Feel free to open an issue or contact us directly.

-You can view list of all planned features on [our kanban board](https://github.com/bouncepaw/mycorrhiza/projects/1).
+You can view list of many planned features on [our kanban board](https://github.com/bouncepaw/mycorrhiza/projects/1).